top of page

 Brow lamination, lash lifts, and hybrid brow tint are not recommended for clients who are pregnant, breastfeeding, or trying to become pregnant.

-Other service providers offer the services that you consider unsafe.
+Other businesses will provide the services that you consider unsafe.
 Why won't you?

-While I understand that it may be frustrating or inconvenient for you to not be able to get the service you want, I have made these decisions because I feel that it is in the best interest of me and my clients.
+While I understand that it may be frustrating or inconvenient for you to not be able to receive the service you want, I have made these decisions because I feel that it is in the best interest of my business and my clients.

 I recommend doing some research and speaking to your doctor about potential risks before getting these services done with other service providers.